 Assisting Clients With Legal Malpractice Cases In Military Divorce

 Handling a divorce involving military personnel is not like handling a typical divorce.
 The laws, rules and procedures that apply to military personnel are complex.
-If your divorce involves a military personnel member and you believe it was mishandled, reaching out to an attorney with knowledge in this area of law is vital.
+If your divorce involved a military personnel member and you believe it was mishandled, our legal malpractice attorneys at St. Denis & Davey assist clients throughout Florida with military divorce malpractice.

-The special circumstances of military divorce can make for several common mistakes in legal representation, especially if the divorce attorney is not knowledgeable or experienced with military divorce.
+The special circumstances of military divorce can result in several common mistakes in legal representation, especially if the divorce attorney is not knowledgeable or experienced with military divorce.
 These common mistakes can include the following:

-Military pensions must be distributed in a fixed dollar amount or a percentage and stipulated in an agreement.
-If it is not, the amount could be subject to interpretation which, in turn, could result in unnecessary, expensive litigation.
+Military pensions must be distributed in a fixed dollar amount or a percentage as stipulated in an agreement.
+If it is not, the amount could be subject to interpretation, which, in turn, could result in unnecessary and expensive litigation.

 Schedule An Appointment Today

-If you believe that your attorney has made significant mistakes involving your military divorce, are attorneys at St. Denis & Davey may be able to assist you with a legal malpractice claim.
+If you believe that your attorney has made significant mistakes involving your military divorce, our attorneys at St. Denis & Davey may be able to assist you with a legal malpractice claim.
 You can schedule an appointment at one of our convenient office locations in Jacksonville, Miami, Tampa and Panama City to discuss your potential legal malpractice claim by calling 1-800-785-2153 or by sending the firm an email.